eduamdev/shoecase/README.md

 # 👟 Shoecase

 The objective of this project is to obtain organic experience while learning modern architectures and technologies by creating a fully functional real-world application (e-commerce site) from scratch, keeping the number of third-party dependencies to a minimum.
-Starting from the construction of the interface, creation and integration of an REST API until finally the implementation stage.
+From the construction of the interface, database modeling, creation and integration of a REST API to the implementation stage.

 ## Project setup